Ranelagh: Sport

-Gaelic football

-Founded in 2003, Ranelagh Gaels first commenced competitive action in 2004.
-They recently topped the league in Division 9 and now competed in League 8, and grade C in the Dublin county championship.
-They play their home games in Bushy Park in Terenure, and train in UCD.
-They have recently started a ladies' team, which competed in the league in 2010.
-The Ladies won the Dublin Junior E Championship in 2010, the first Championship the club had ever won.
+Ranelagh Gaels GAA was founded in 2003.
+The club's Ladies' Gaelic football team won the Dublin Junior E Championship in 2010 and added the Junior D title in 2019.
+The men's Gaelic football team won the Dublin Junior 2 Championship at Parnell Park in 2018.
+The hurling team lines out in the Dublin Junior H Championship.
+An underage section was started in 2012.

 Transport

-The Luas Green Line has two stops in the Ranelagh area: Ranelagh (on Ranelagh Road) and Beechwood (on Dunville Avenue), built on the site of the former Ranelagh railway station on the Harcourt Street railway line (the station opened as Ranelagh & Rathmines on 16 July 1896, was renamed Ranelagh in 1921 and finally closed on 1 January 1959).
+The Luas Green Line has two stops in the Ranelagh area: Ranelagh (on Ranelagh Road) and Beechwood (on Dunville Avenue), built on the site of the former Rathmines and Ranelagh railway station on the Harcourt Street railway line (the station opened on 16 July 1896, and finally closed on 1 January 1959).

-The 11 and 18 routes pass through Ranelagh.
+The Dublin Bus 11, 44, 44d, and S2 routes pass through Ranelagh.

-Initial plans for the Dublin Metro, Metrolink, included a proposed upgrade of Ranelagh's existing Luas stop to a metro station.
-However, as a result of the portal of the tunnel being moved south to just north of Beechwood, these plans were updated such that the Metro would no longer stop at Ranelagh, instead serving Charlemont (north of Ranelagh).
+Initial plans for the Dublin Metro (later Metrolink) included a proposed upgrade of Ranelagh Luas stop to a metro station.
+However, as a result of the portal of the tunnel being moved south, to just north of Beechwood, these plans were updated such that the Metro would instead stop at Beechwood and Charlemont Luas stop, just north of Ranelagh.
+Beechwood would become the southernmost Luas stop, with the line further south being served only by the Metro.